comtihon/mongodb-erlang/README.md

 ### Pooling

 For pooling use [Poolboy](https://github.com/devinus/poolboy) with mc_worker as pool workers.
-It is just a client, so pool realisation should not be here.

 ### More Documentation